Ross Dunkerton

 Dunkerton won the Asia-Pacific Rally Championship in 1991 and 1992 in a Mitsubishi Galant VR-4 as a full-time factory driver for Mitsubishi Ralliart.
-In Australia, he won the Australian Rally Championship in 1975, '76, '77, '79 and '83 in Datsun 1600s, 240Zs and 260Zs.
+In Australia, he won the Australian Rally Championship in 1975, 1976, 1977, 1979 and 1983 in Datsun 1600s, 240Zs and 260Zs.
 Dunkerton also won the Southern Cross Rally in 1980.
 He won the 2005 and 2006 Targa West rallies, placing third in the 2007 event.

 Personal life

 Born in Fremantle, Western Australia, he was previously a councillor for the Town of Bassendean, but moved with his family to Cairns in Far North Queensland in late 2007.

 Ross is married to his wife Lisa has two sons, Aaron and Flynn.

 Career

 Dunkerton is a regular competitor in numerous tarmac and historic gravel events in both Australia and New Zealand.
 He competed in the 2009 Otago Rally of New Zealand in his newly purchased MK II BDA Ford Escort rally car.

 Dunkerton is one of only two Australian drivers to have ever stood on a podium of a World Rally Championship event, the other being Chris Atkinson.
-In 1992, Dunkerton finished third in the Rothmans Rally of New Zealand, round 7 of the 1992 World Rally Championship.
+In 1992, Dunkerton finished third in the Rally New Zealand, round 7 of the 1992 World Rally Championship.